wesavetheworld/wordpress-video-chat/readme.txt

 = 1.3.6 =
 * When you now click the share button within chat it'll display your correct link, just copy it then paste on your social networks.

+= 1.4.0 =
+* This is now only being updated on Github, Link is below.

 == Social Sites ==

 * Website - https://www.ruddernation.com